Mjz86/C_colon/mcc.md

-the used set is irrelevant because the caller cannot continue its execution. a tail call is guaranteed. having any out or inout parameters in the function signature is ill-formed, the context-type is an inval argument in such function signatures, and the callee is responsible for its destruction, although, these types of functions are unsafe(longjump) to call because, well, its a terminated program and no RAII unwind code was executed.
+the used set is irrelevant because the caller cannot continue its execution. a tail call is guaranteed. having any out or inout parameters in the function signature is ill-formed, the context-type is a pass argument in such function signatures, and the callee is responsible for its destruction, although, these types of functions are unsafe(longjump) to call because, well, its a terminated program and no RAII unwind code was executed.